 Depending on other desirable work boot features or how walking intensive your job is, you may not want steel toes protection that’s going to add a lot of extra weight.
 Of course, there’s not only weight to consider, but also how much extra room it leaves for your toes as well as visual appearance (if you care about that kind of thing).

 Naturally, as steel carries the highest level of protection, it also carries the most weight.
 Depending on the thickness and other construction factors (such as leather, rubber soles, insoles, etc.), it can all make for a heavier boot that you have to lug around.

-Weight aside, steel does typically have a low profile design.
+Weight aside, steel toe boots does typically have a low profile design.
 Due to its dense nature, the steel layer doesn’t have to be too thick to provide high-grade protection.
-A thinner toe cap gives the boots an overall sleek and even look.
+A thinner toe cap gives the steel toe boots an overall sleek and even look.

-Steel also gives your toes more room to breathe and wiggle.
-However, some steel caps are prone to rubbing against the toes and causing discomfort after seeing significant use.
+Steel can give your toes more room to breathe and wiggle.
+However, some steel caps are prone to rubbing against the steel toes and causing discomfort after seeing significant use.